remiges-sachin/plaintest/FRAMEWORK.md

 PlainTest makes API testing efficient by separating concerns.

+PlainTest is a functional and regression testing framework.
+It validates API behavior and correctness, not performance or load capacity.

 Three things to remember:
 1. Smoke tests run first (5 tests, 30 seconds)
 2. CSV data drives iteration